boochtek/checklists/Interview-Questions.md

 * What is HATEOAS?
 * What are some solutions to the challenges of versioning APIs?
 * Do you know what the CAP theorem is?
+* What are the trade-offs of NoSQL versus SQL?
+* What AWS services are you familiar with?

 OOP
 ---

 * What is Object Oriented Programming? (_not getting "polymorphism" very often_)
+* Can you have object-orientation without classes?
 * What does SOLID stand for?
     * What does the single responsibility principle (SRP) mean?